-The Air Check \checkmark O2 monitor is designed primarily for wall mounting and should be installed at a height convenient for operation, maintenance, and viewing of the instrument display.
-The following is a drawing of the mounting dimensions.
+The Air Check $\checkmark$ O2 monitor is designed primarily for wall mounting and should be installed at a height convenient for operation, maintenance, and viewing of the instrument display.

-3.2.2 Air Check \checkmark O2 monitor
+3.2.2 Air Check ✓ O2 monitor

 The transmitter and sensor should be installed in a location where gas leaks are likely to occur or where released gases may accumulate.
 It should be mounted no closer than 12 inches above floor level.
 Airflow within the monitored area, the characteristics of the gas (lighter or heavier than air), and the position of workstations and personnel should all be considered in determining the most suitable installation location.